DataDog/documentation/content/en/security_platform/guide/how-to-setup-security-filters-using-security-monitoring-api.md

 ### Create a custom security filter

-You can also create some custom Security Filters in order to restrict the analysis to some specific logs.
-For example you can choose to analyze only the logs from AWS cloudtrail with the filter `source:cloudtrail`
+You can also create custom Security Filters in order to restrict the analysis to explicitly specified logs.
+For example you can choose to analyze the logs from AWS Cloudtrail with a filter that matches only `source:cloudtrail`.

 **API call:**